Nicola Rollock: Research and career

-In 2019 Rollock was appointed to the Home Affairs Select Committee Macpherson Report: Twenty Years On inquiry, which will examine progress in the two decades since the Murder of Stephen Lawrence.
+In 2019, Rollock was appointed to the Home Affairs Select Committee Macpherson Report: Twenty Years On inquiry, which will examine progress in the two decades since the Murder of Stephen Lawrence.
 She was appointed lead on the black and minority ethnic (BAME) attainment gap at Goldsmiths, University of London.
-In this role she leads a working group that engages academic and professional services staff as well as students to understand the origins of the achievement gap, and implement various solutions.
+In this role, she leads a working group that engages academic and professional services staff as well as students to understand the origins of the achievement gap, and implement various solutions.
 The efforts are part of a wide Government of the United Kingdom initiative to end inequalities between different ethnicities in higher education.

 Rollock serves on the Wellcome Trust Diversity & Inclusion Steering Group and the British Science Association Equality, Diversity and Inclusion Advisory Group.
 She is a member of the BBC Academy.
 Rollock provides regular comment on racial inequality to the media.
 She has criticised universities for engaging "with race in superficial ways".

+Related to her research, Rollock curated the touring exhibition Phenomenal Women: portraits of UK Black female professors, aiming "to challenge perceptions of what a professor looks like, to highlight the intersectionality of race and gender and to showcase the achievements of this under-represented group of academics."
+Featuring photographs by Bill Knight, Phenomenal Women was displayed at locations including in 2020 at London's Southbank Centre and at the University of Cambridge in 2021.

-In September 2021, Rollock was appointed Professor of Social Policy and Race at King's College London.
+Rollock is a Distinguished Fellow of the Faculty of Education of the University of Cambridge.
+In September 2021, she was appointed Professor of Social Policy and Race at King's College London.